-If the Surveyor General deems it necessary to carry out a site inspection, the inspection will be conducted by a Deputy Surveyor General and the applicant will be responsible for expenses incurred to conduct the inspection.
+If the Surveyor General deems it necessary to carry out a site inspection, a Deputy Surveyor General will conduct the inspection and the applicant will be responsible for expenses incurred to conduct the inspection.

-Upon completing the adjudication of an application, the applicant will be notified of the outcome in writing.
+Upon completing the adjudication of an application, the applicant will be notified of the outcome in writing and the application file closed.

 If conditional approval is granted, the final plan must be submitted to the Surveyor General for certification within six months of the date of the conditional approval.